Yuthisme/WRO-FE-Snoopy-2025/README.md

 ---
 # 7.Obstacle Management

 There are two challenges: the Open Challenge and the Obstacle Challenge.
 The open challenge requires the robot to drive three full laps around the game field and stop at its starting point.
 While the Obstacle challenge requires the robot to drive 3 full laps too but there are traffic lights and a parking lot.
 GREEN = right, RED = left.
+[Officials Game Rule](https://wro-association.org/wp-content/uploads/WRO-2025-Future-Engineers-Self-Driving-Cars-General-Rules.pdf)

 ## Strategy
 ### Open Challenge